leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/object_settings/object_data.rst

 Mask
    Shadow Catcher
       Enables the object to only receive shadow rays.
-      It is to be noted that shadow catcher objects will interact with other CG objects via indirect light interaction.
+It is to be noted that, shadow catcher objects will interact with other CG objects via indirect light interaction.
-      This feature makes it really easy to combine :abbr:`CGI (Computer-Generated Imagery)` elements into a real-world footage.
+      This simplifies compositing :abbr:`CGI (Computer-Generated Imagery)` elements into real-world footage.

       .. figure:: /images/render_cycles_object-settings_object-data_shadow-catcher.jpg

          Example of the shadow catcher.
 Note how the material of the plane can still be viewed in the spheres.

    Holdout
-      Render pbjects as a holdout or matte, creating a hole in the image with zero :term:`Alpha`, to fill out in :doc:`compositing </compositing/index>` with real footage or another render.
+      Render objects as a holdout or matte, creating a hole in the image with zero :term:`Alpha`, to fill out in :doc:`compositing </compositing/index>` with real footage or another render.